 Wrapping it up

-The Hopkins 14039 Sub Zero Extendable 50″ Crossover Snow Broom‘s sharp scraper, ice-crushing teeth, and snazzy wiper notches will get ice off your windshield faster than any other scraper we tested, and its adjustable handle will help you get to all the distant corners of your car.
-With the hours you save on scraping, you might find the time to fly to Florida, where you won’t need it at all.
+The Hopkins 14039 Sub Zero Extendable 50″ Crossover Snow Broom, with its sharp scraper, ice-crushing teeth, and snazzy wiper notches will get ice off your windshield faster than any other scraper we tested.
+Its adjustable handle extends to 50 inches to get to all the distant corners of your car, the curved shaft and angled head offer some powerful leverage to shove ice away, and collapses down to just 36 inches for easy enough storage.
+With all the hours you save on scraping, you might find the time to fly to Florida, where you won’t need it at all.

 What is your favorite ice scraper?, The Sweethome (Kinja), November 25, 2013

 The Best Ice Scrapers for the Windshield of Your Car so You Can See the Road More Clearly, InfoBarrel Auto, November 13, 2013,

 Old School or New Cool?
 Winter Tech for Every Taste, Popular Mechanics,